 -UCP, purely because the experimental Crye Army Combat Pants can be obtained relatively cheaply and despite the patterns’ poor performance in Everywhereistan it is very much rooted in history at this point.

 -Standard multicam; given that everyone wears it and MTP looks just like it, I am rather sick of the look of the stuff in a way.
-However it’s just as common as solid colours when it comes to all type of tactical gear and given the level of military usage, the high end companies are all producing Multicam in large quantities, making good MC gear of all sorts common and easy to find.
+However it’s just as common as solid colours when it comes to all types of tactical gear and given the level of military usage, the high end companies are all producing Multicam in large quantities, making good MC gear of mega common and easy to find.

 The rest of the items pictured are either already marked for sale, replacing things I already have, or were somewhat impulse buys based on lots of time spent trawling ebay and forum classifieds.
 I do still ‘need’ combat shirts in Multicam Arid and Pencott Badlands, as well as a good, non-insulated softshell in some sort of green (so there’s another Crye order), but once those are out the way 2017 will be all about load-bearing kit.
 I’ve got a couple of PCs and belt rigs that need total overhauls and the few items you see below the red sleeve in the first picture are pieces from Tyr Tactical that will be test beds for some ideas I’ll be trying out, then potentially implementing on all of my LBE during the course of next year.